ncatlab/nlab-content/pages/6/8/3/0/386/content.md

 etc.

-The category $\Delta_a$ contains one more object, correspondig to the empty category $\emptyset$.
+The category $\Delta_a$ contains one more object, corresponding to the empty category $\emptyset$.
 When sticking to the above standard notation for the objects of $\Delta$, that extra object is naturally often denoted

 $$
   [-1] = \emptyset
   \,.
 $$

-However, in contexts where only $\Delta_a$ and not $\Delta$ plays a role, one rathers starts counting with 0 instead of with $-1$.
+However, in contexts where only $\Delta_a$ and not $\Delta$ plays a role, some authors prefer to start counting with 0 instead of with $-1$.
 Then for instance the notation

 $$
   \mathbf{0} = \emptyset